stallman-j/LaTekonomer/how-tos/ECON-412_overleaf.md

 ---
-title: "ECON 412: Overleaf Intro"
+title: "ECON 412: Overleaf"
 layout: single
 toc: true
 toc_label: "Contents"
 author_profile: true
 ---

-# Overview
+# Should I Use Overleaf?

 If you're interested in doing research projects in the future (like writing a senior thesis), I highly, highly recommend getting started with Overleaf.

 If you're not planning on writing a senior thesis and don't plan on doing research projects beyond this class, Microsoft Word or Markdown will do just fine.

 In Microsoft Word, the `Alt+=` key combination will open up the equation editor.
 There, you can use shorthand for a lot of equations to write them quickly.
 It takes a little getting used to but is actually pretty quick.
-I'm not going to go over the key combinations here, but you can find them with a Google search.
+I'm not going to go over the key combinations here because this is an Overleaf tutorial.
+Markdown uses the same equation syntax as what LaTex does.

 There are a lot of ways you can use Overleaf.
 In particular, you can sync your Overleaf repository with Github.
 Come talk to me (Jillian) if you're interested in this possibility.
 You can also download LaTex onto your machine and use local files.
 This is usually a pain to install, so let's not go over it for now.

+Check out the [LaTekonomer documentation](https://stallman-j.github.io/LaTekonomer/how-tos/documentation-LaTekonomer/) if you're interested in those options.

 # Feedback